Die4Ever/deus-ex-randomizer/README.md

     * Zero Rando - great for first-time Deus Ex players to benefit from the bug fixes, QoL improvements, and balance changes we've made, without any randomization.
     * Randomizer Lite - randomizes some things without interfering with the immersion and mood of the game.
 Great for players who haven't played Deus Ex in a long time, or if you're intimidated by the full Randomizer.
     * Serious Sam mode - same as the normal game but with 10x as many enemies.
 The player has increased health and takes reduced damage to compensate.
-    * Walton Ware mode - Walton Ware mode: a game mode focused on quickly doing bingos and New Game+.
+    * WaltonWare mode - a game mode focused on quickly doing bingos and New Game+.
     * Speedrun mode - speedrun with fewer resets while still being able to enjoy higher difficulties.
 And a built in splits viewers!
 * Challenge mode loadouts! [(Wiki page)](https://github.com/Die4Ever/deus-ex-randomizer/wiki/Loadouts)
     * Stick With the Prod Pure means the only weapon you get is the stun prod (hint: throw a crate straight up into the air to break it)